 Complete all items in the application, attach any requested information and sign the application.
 If you and your spouse are filing a joint bankruptcy petition, both of you must provide information as requested and sign the application.

-WHAT YOUR SIGNATURE MEANS?
+WHAT YOUR SIGNATURE MEANS

 If you are a debtor, your signature on the petition and statements and schedules constitutes an oath that the information is accurate and complete.
 The Bankruptcy Code provides serious penalties for false statements (see section 727(a)(4)(A).
 Title 18 of the United States Code (Crimes and Criminal Procedure) section 152 also makes it a crime to knowingly and fraudulently omit property, make a false oath or account, or make a false declaration or verification.
 If you are a creditor, U.S.C. section 152 makes it a crime to knowingly and fraudulently present a false claim.

-Finding an Attorney, including Free Legal Services
+Finding a Lawyer, Including Free Legal Services

 Dallas Bar Association Lawyer Referral Service